kocercan/KeePassXC-RDP-SHH-Integration/README.md

 5- Use following Auto-Type Sequence for SSH folder.
    {USERNAME}{ENTER}{PASSWORD}{ENTER}
 6- While creating new entries use ssh://192.168.5.244 or rdp://192.168.5.244 in URL field.
 7- For SSH Edit Entry > Auto-Type add "*.*" as Window Title without quotes.
 8- For RDP EditEntry > Auto-Type add "Remote Desktop Connection" as Window Title without quotes.
-7- Usage
+9- Usage
        - Open URL from KeePass
-       - When the rdp or putty window opens press CTRL+Shift+V in order to trigger Auto-Type for credentials.
+       - Press CTRL+Shift+V or clik Auto-Type Button in order to trigger Auto-Type for credentials.

         note: You might want to clear your RDP history, it's explained well in this link.